Here are my solutions to exercise 3.

 Question

-I explained gradient descent when C is a function of two variables, and when it's a function of more than two variables.
-What happens when C is a function of just one variable?
+I explained gradient descent when is a function of two variables, and when it's a function of more than two variables.
+What happens when is a function of just one variable?
 Can you provide a geometric interpretation of what gradient descent is doing in the one-dimensional case?

 Solution